 If for any reason your preferred name is not the one that appears on the course roster, please let me know how you would rather be addressed.
 (For example, I regularly have students who go by their middle names rather than their first names, or who have changed their names as part of significant personal transitions.)
 It’s a small thing, but there’s no reason I should get it wrong.

 I have asked Cornell Tech IT to make recordings of all class sessions.
 You will have access to the recordings.
 So will I, your classmates, and other Cornell Tech faculty and staff as part of their jobs.
 The recordings will not be shared outside the Cornell Tech community.
 In special circumstances (e.g. at the request of a guest speaker) I may turn off the recording, and it might sometimes happen that the recording doesn’t work.
+You can request access to specific class recordings at this link.

 This syllabus is at http://james.grimmelmann.net/courses/internet2019S.